 - A 14-month-old Golden Retriever might still have a year of adolescence ahead

-Knowing your breed's timeline helps you set realistic expectations and avoid the trap of comparing your dog to others.
+Knowing your breed's timeline helps you set realistic expectations and avoid comparing your dog to others on a different developmental schedule.

 The Behavioral Red Flags: What's Normal vs. What Needs Help

 Not everything your adolescent dog does is "just a phase."
-This section matters because the consequences of getting it wrong go in both directions: dismissing a real problem as "adolescence" delays intervention, while panicking about normal development leads to unnecessary stress and expense.
-Here's how to tell the difference.
+Dismissing a real problem as adolescence delays intervention.
+Panicking about normal development leads to unnecessary stress.
+Here is how to tell the difference.

 Normal Adolescent Behaviors